Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Advancements.md

 ## Display

-The display block allows you to customize how the advancement appears in-game:
+The display block allows you to customize how the advancement appears in-game.
+When an advancement is completed, a sliding toast notification appears in the top right corner, and a chat message is sent if the
+`announceAdvancements` game rule is enabled.

+### Frame Types and Notifications

+Different frame types produce different notification behaviors:

+- **`TASK`** (Normal): Shows "Advancement Made!" with yellow header text
+- **`GOAL`**: Shows "Goal Reached!" with yellow header text
+- **`CHALLENGE`**: Shows "Challenge Complete!" with pink header text and plays music

+> **Note:** Root advancements (the leftmost advancement in each tab) do not cause notifications or chat messages to appear.

 ```kotlin
 advancement("my_advancement") {